Social

 Texas Pacific proactively manages the safety and wellbeing of our employees and contractors.
 Our continued objective is to have a trained, safe workforce that can quickly and meaningfully respond to incidents and emergency situations.

-Texas Pacific has a defined process to track spills, emergencies and incidents, and identify areas for process improvements.
-TPL's incident reporting process involves thorough documentation that is used to manually document and investigate all incidents.
+Texas Pacific has a defined process to track spills on our land, emergencies and incidents, and identify areas for process improvements.
+TPL's incident reporting process involves thorough documentation that is used to investigate all incidents.
 This document specifies the “owner” of an incident, corrective actions needed, and the targeted completion date for necessary measures.
 TPL’s procedural documentation is accompanied by a formal reporting timeframe to ensure transparency, accountability, and timely responses.
-This allows us to effectively monitor and accurately report incident data while also supporting internal trending intelligence and process improvements.
+This allows us to effectively monitor and accurately report incident data, while also supporting internal trending intelligence and process improvements.

 TPL’s superior workforce health and safety results are a direct reflection of how we integrate safety into the fibers of our operations and culture.
 For example, if there is ever an accident or incident that requires an investigation, the interview questions are specifically targeted at finding the root cause, not assigning blame, which is important in cultivating an environment of trust and achieving meaningful solutions.